 Some craft and fabric stores rent out sewing machines.
 Many customers have a temporary need for a sewing machine but don’t want to buy one.
 You could offer to rent yours out to make some extra money.

 The rank and rent model typically targets local searches.
-For example, you could build a site that targets the phrase “Philadelphia personal injury attorney”.
-If you’re able to get it to rank on the first page, you can approach attorneys who might be interested in renting the site from you.
+For example, you could build a site that targets the phrase “Philadelphia personal injury attorney.”
+If you can get it to rank on the first page, you can approach attorneys who might be interested in renting the site from you.

-Of course, this approach is most ideal for someone who has experience with building websites or blogs and search engine optimization (SEO).
+Of course, this approach is ideal for someone with experience building websites or blogs and search engine optimization (SEO).
 But even if you don’t have experience, it’s something you could learn if you’re willing to put in the time and effort.

 The rank and rent business model could be done part-time for some extra money, or you could scale up by building several sites to turn it into a full-time business that generates a steady income.
 This can be a very lucrative business if you’re successful.